sunqinxuan/magnav/README.md

 Download the dataset from [here](https://magnav.mit.edu/) and put them into a `data` directory.

-Remember to change the dataset path in `main.cpp` file.
+Remember to change the dataset path in `src/magnav.cpp` file.

 ### run TL-model